-Interior view of the Jewish Museum Berlin’s permanent exhibition, segment "Tradition and Change"
+Interior view of the Jewish Museum Berlin, "World of Ashkenaz" exhibition segment with pomegranate tree

 Jewish Museum Berlin, photo: Thomas Bruns